syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/query-builder/EJ2_ASP.NETCORE/global-local.md

 # Localization

 The `Localization` library allows you to localize the default text content of the Query Builder.
-The Query Builder has static text that can be changed to other cultures (Arabic, Deutsch, French, etc.) by defining the `Locale` value and translation object.
+The Query Builder has static text that can be changed to other cultures (Arabic, Deutsch, French, etc.) by defining the [`locale`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.QueryBuilder.QueryBuilder.html#Syncfusion_EJ2_QueryBuilder_QueryBuilder_Locale) value and translation object.

 The following list of properties and its values are used in the Query Builder.